City Guide - New Orleans - 6/6/14

 The Columns Hotel is a New Orleans institution.
 Located on St. Charles Ave in the Garden District this grand hotel a legendary bar with signature cocktails and an excellent porch where you can idly watch the streetcar go by.
 3811 St Charles Ave, New Orleans, LA 70115

 Atchafalaya’s is an ideal restaurant for any foodie.
 The atmosphere is quiet and intimate, the staff friendly and knowledgeable, the location is discreet.
 The food is a dream.
 Impeccably balanced dishes leave you with the taste of New Orleans.
-The Free-Form Crab Ravioli is a masterpiece.
+The Free-Form Crab Ravioli is simply a masterpiece.
 901 Louisiana Ave, New Orleans, LA 70115

 For 30 years Quartermaster has been serving the French Quarter 24/7.
 Located beyond the “Lavender Line” this “Nellie Deli” serves the best of New Orleans with a whole lot of sass.
 Best place for late night Po’boys.
 1100 Bourbon St, New Orleans, LA 70116 (504) 529-1416 La